python-sdbus/python-sdbus/docs/asyncio_quick.rst

 Interface classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-py_sd_bus works by declaring interface classes.
+Python-sdbus works by declaring interface classes.

 Interface classes for async IO should be derived from :py:class:`DbusInterfaceCommonAsync`.